ziqinyeow/agno/cookbook/examples/apps/mcp_agent/README.md

 - Only works with 1 MCP server at a time
 - Changing MCP servers resets the agent
 - Only supports 2 MCP servers at the moment
+- Chat history is broken
+- MCP Cleanup is not working, so memory leaks are possible

 ## 🚀 Quick Start